timescale/docs/timescaledb/how-to-guides/connecting/azure-data-studio.md

 Azure Data Studio is a cross-platform database tool for data professionals using on-premises and cloud data platforms on Windows, macOS, and Linux.
 You can connect to TimescaleDB hosted on your local machine or on a remote server.
-You can also connect to Timescale Cloud service and Managed Service for TimescaleDB service.
+You can also connect to Timescale Cloud, and Managed Service for TimescaleDB services.

 ## Before you begin